theflakes/fmd/README.md

         Options:
             -p, --pretty        Pretty print JSON
             -s, --strings #     Look for strings of length # or longer

+        NOTE: Harvesting $FILE_NAME timestamps can only be aquired by running this tool elevated.
+              The 'is_admin' field shows if the tool was run elevated.
 ```

 Example output: